davejacobs/tgrep/README.md

 ### Edge cases ###

-There were several different potential edge cases and bugs that could've cropped up with this utility.
+There are several different potential edge cases that came up parsing logs.
 These are mainly the product of:

 1. The required flexibility of the input value precision (the user can supply times of arbitrary precision to the program, and the